Alexandre Faioli

-Alexandre Faioli (born 22 November 1983) is a former brazilian footballer.
+Alexandre Faioli (born 22 November 1983) is a former Brazilian footballer.

 Biography

 Born in Vila Velha, Espírito Santo state, Faioli started his career at Desportiva Capixaba.
 After a brief spells with Palmeiras B, he returned to Espírito Santo and winning the league of the state 3 times, with Serra FC.
 He also played in national level (Campeonato Brasileiro Série C) in 2005 season.

-In November 2005 he was signed by Americano in 2-year contract.
+In November 2005, he was signed by Americano in 2-year contract.

 Vasco

-In April 2006 he was signed by club of Rio de Janeiro – Vasco in 3-year deal.
+In April 2006, he was signed by club of Rio de Janeiro – Vasco in 3-year deal.
 After a handful appearances, he was loaned to Madureira, another team from the city of RJ in March 2007.
 In May, he left for Vitória of Bahia state.
 He left for Boavista SC along with Roberto Lopes to play at 2008 League of Rio de Janeiro state before returned to Vasco in 2008.
 He only played once for Vasco at Campeonato Brasileiro Série A that season, which Vasco relegated to Série B.

-In 2009 season he played a few games for the team at 2009 League of Rio de Janeiro state and signed a new deal until end of season in May. but in July left for Portuguese Primeira Liga side Leixões.
+In the 2009 season, he played a few games for the team at 2009 League of Rio de Janeiro state and signed a new deal until end of season in May. but in July left for Portuguese Primeira Liga side Leixões.

 Leixões & Duque de Caxias

 With Leixões he played 8 league matches at 2009–10 Primeira Liga.
-After played a Taça da Liga match in January 2010, he returned to Rio de Janeiro for Duque de Caxias in a 3-month contract.
+After he played a Taça da Liga match in January 2010, he returned to Rio de Janeiro for Duque de Caxias in a 3-month contract.